National Organization for the Professional Advancement of Black Chemists and Chemical Engineers: Presidents

 The President has the overall responsibility for affecting the objectives of NOBCChE, oversees the day-to-day activities of the organization, and is the official representative of the organization.
-For over 45 years, talented, dedicated, and passionate professionals from industry, academia, and government have volunteered their time to lead the organization and advance the mission of creating an eminent cadre of people of color in STEM.
-Each NOBCChE President develops his or her own set goals with corresponding initiatives and events.
+For over 45 years, professionals from industry, academia, and government have volunteered their time to lead the organization in the mission of encouraging education and careers in STEM for people of color.
+Each NOBCChE President develops his or her own set of goals with corresponding initiatives and events.